raspdevpy/ccdoc/guide/Text/Components/removeMenu.md

 # $removeMenu

-remove a menu(s) in given message, not providing Menu ID will remove every menu in the message
+Removes menus in a given message, not providing a Menu ID will remove every menu in the message.

 ## Usage